After researching my symptoms online, and performing a simple at-home test, I diagnosed myself with diastasis recti.

-Diastasis recti is commonly explained as a separation of the muscles of abdomen, specifically the rectus abdominis muscle, creating a gap of 2.7 cm or more between them (roughly the width of two fingers).
+Diastasis recti are commonly explained as a separation of the muscles of the abdomen, specifically the rectus abdominis muscle, creating a gap of 2.7 cm or more between them (roughly the width of two fingers).
 More accurately though, diastasis recti is understood to be a stretching and thinning of the tissues of the abdomen.
 It’s considered a muscle injury that, when left unaddressed, many carry on for years.
 With diastasis recti, the abdominal muscles haven’t tightened to their optimal positions.
 The symptoms are fairly easy to spot once you know what to look for – but also easy to dismiss.

 Without proper attention, exercise adaptations, or workout modification, diastasis recti can linger on for years.
 Though not considered an urgent care emergency, when the internal organs don't have the full support of the abdominal muscles, men can experience a variety of unpleasant symptoms.
 Indicators include; difficulty performing certain movements or exercises, back pain, constipation, and (in rare cases) damage to the area with improper lifting which may even result in a hernia!